-The seminars left no doubt that more funding from a variety of sources (both public and private) is needed at European, regional, national and institutional levels to further promote both student and staff mobility (e.g. for more, higher and portable grants targeting the entire EHEA; supplementary pension schemes; internationalisation of higher education institutions etc.).
+The seminars left no doubt that more funding from a variety of sources (both public and private) is needed at European, regional, national and institutional levels to further promote the mobility of students, early stage researchers and staff (e.g. for more, higher and portable grants targeting the entire EHEA; supplementary pension schemes; internationalisation of higher education institutions etc.).
 New partnerships for funding, for instance through cooperation with employers or private foundations, were therefore encouraged.